ChamiLamelas/Music_Tab_Project/README.md

 ### Creating String Lines

 String lines are lines of the input tab file that represent strings of the bass.
 This program offers the ability to read 2 types of string lines.
-Ones that are "simple" and ones that are not.
-I will provide a description of these 2 types followed by examples of both.
+String lines that contain non-whitespace or "extra" text at the beginning and/or at the end and string lines that do not.
+I will refer to the latter as "simple" string lines.

 Lines that are "simple" string lines satisfy the following 4 properties: